raja083/StramX/read.md

 //This code imports the connectDB function from connection.js and runs it.
 Once the database is connected it will start the express server and throw the error if any.

+# JWT : its working
+JWT is used to generate access token and refresh token .
+The work fow is :

+-> User logs in.
+-> Server generates:
+    Access Token (short-lived)
+    Refresh Token (long-lived)
+->Client stores tokens:
+    Access Token: in memory / localStorage / cookie Refresh Token: ideally in HTTP-only cookie (safer!)
+->Client uses Access Token to make API calls.
+->When Access Token expires:
+    Client sends the Refresh Token to server (usually via a special endpoint like /token/refresh).
+-> Server verifies the Refresh Token and    issues a new Access Token (and maybe new Refresh Token).
+User continues using app without re-logging in.